Hee Haw: In popular culture

-In the third season episode of The Simpsons "Colonel Homer", Hee Haw is parodied as the TV show Ya Hoo!.
+In the third-season episode of The Simpsons, "Colonel Homer", Hee Haw is parodied as the TV show Ya Hoo!.

 On at least four episodes of the animated Fox series Family Guy, when the storyline hits a dead-end, a cutaway to Conway Twitty performing a song is inserted.
 The hand-off is done in Hee Haw style, and often uses actual footage of Twitty performing on the show.

 Lulu Roman released a new album titled At Last on January 15, 2013.
 The album features Lulu's versions of 12 classics and standards, including guest appearances by Dolly Parton, T. Graham Brown, Linda Davis, and Georgette Jones (daughter of George Jones and Tammy Wynette).

 The series was referenced in The Critic as a parody crossover with Star Trek: The Next Generation under the title of Hee Haw: The Next Generation, where the characters of the Star Trek series act out as the cast of Hee Haw.

+Wonder Showzen has a segment (Horse Apples) and eventually full episode, Mathematics, which parodies Hee Haw.
+The latter episode featured several guest actors including David Cross, Zach Galifianakis and Heather Lawless.

-Other Media
+Other media

 Hee Haw Honeys (spin-off series)

 Hee Haw produced a short-lived spin-off series, Hee Haw Honeys, for the 1978–79 television season.
 This musical sitcom starred Kathie Lee Johnson (Gifford) along with Hee Haw regulars Misty Rowe, Gailard Sartain, Lulu Roman, and Kenny Price as a family who owned a truck stop restaurant (likely inspired by the "Lulu's Truck Stop" sketch on Hee Haw).
 Their restaurant included a bandstand, where guest country artists would perform a couple of their hits of the day, sometimes asking the cast to join them.
 Cast members would also perform songs occasionally; and the Nashville Edition, Hee Haw's backup singing group, frequently appeared on the show, portraying regular patrons of the restaurant.
 Notable guest stars on Honeys included, but were not limited to: Loretta Lynn, The Oak Ridge Boys, Larry Gatlin, Dave & Sugar, and the Kendalls.
 Some stations that carried Hee Haw would air an episode of Honeys prior to Hee Haw.